 The consequences of this growing complexity and rising costs are changing the way business leaders are rethinking their technology investments.
 The result is an evolution away from owning and controlling their entire computing environment.
 But cost isn’t the only reason why organizations are rethinking IT.
 The challenge is about speed of business transformation.

-Transitioning from being a traditional IT organization to an IT-as-a-service provider requires careful planning.
-You need to provide a catalog of services that can be linked together to create new applications and new value for the company.
+Transitioning from being a traditional IT organization to an IT as a service provider requires careful planning.
+You need to provide a catalog of services that can be linked together to create new business applications and new value for the company.
 These services have to be orchestrated together to create business value.
-A legacy, monolithic application can be deployed in a cloud, for example, but it can’t be easily modified.
-This legacy application would need to be decomposed so that all the individual modules are understood.
+A legacy, monolithic business applications can be deployed in a cloud, for example, but it can’t be easily modified.
+This legacy business applications would need to be decomposed so that all the individual modules are understood.
 At this point, these modules would need to be assessed to determine if they’re viable for use in the cloud environment.
 After you have these modular services, they become the foundation for a cloud marketplace.

 - Understand the current changes happening in your business and how well your existing IT assets can support change.

 - Be realistic about what you can change and what elements of your infrastructure can’t be modified.

 - Understand what steps you need to take to transform your IT organization to a provider of services.